Status

 High School

-The CIAC recently updated its amateur guidelines to allow student-athletes to profit off of their NIL, according to documents obtained by Opendorse, becoming the 10th state to allow high school student-athletes to do so.
+The CIAC recently updated its amateur guidelines to allow student-athletes to profit off of their NIL, in accordance to their handbook, in the section 4.5.A.
+Becoming the 10th state to allow high school student-athletes to do so.

 Bylaws | CIAC Handbook